 Usually, volunteers are only required to work for about 3-4 hours a day, 3-4 days a week, meaning you will have plenty of time to go explore the area and travel to nearby cities.
 Moreover, most hosts will be happy to show you around themselves.
 The idea behind the project is for both parties to learn from the experience and make friends of all nationalities.
 Sounds good, right?

-In order for you to apply for a work placement in any of these websites, you will need to pay a small fee in advance (less than $35) which will grant you unlimited access to all vacancies for up to one or two years.
+In order for you to apply for a work placement at either of these websites, you will need to pay a small fee in advance (less than $35) which will grant you unlimited access to all vacancies for up to one or two years.
 Furthermore, some hosts welcome couples, families and groups of friends traveling together.
 You can even sign up as a couple and get a discount on your fee!
 And some work exchanges even pay a small stipend for your help!

 Similarly, WWOOF, one of the pioneering work exchange websites, offers opportunities in organic farms worldwide.
 With this site you’ll receive free housing in exchange for some help with daily tasks, such as gardening, cutting wood, harvesting, feeding animals, or cheese/bread-making, etc.